My Pyroluria Story – A Journey From Copper Toxicity To Tranquility

 Aside from that, you can try and figure out if some of the symptoms from an extensive list such as this one here match what you're dealing with.
 But personally I wouldn't bother with this, do you want to KNOW for a fact that you do or do not have Pyroluria?
 If you answered yes, then a urine test is the only way to go.

 The treatment of Pyroluria (thank god it's treatable is all I can say…) involves boosting your levels of the depleted Vitamins and Minerals with the use of nutritional supplements.
-So the big ones that everyone who's done a tiny bit of research on this blood disorder will have heard about already are are Zinc (Solgar's Picolinate is good, found here), Vitamin B6 and Magnesium, but there are other co-factors and nutrients that are important to supplement with too.
+So the big ones that everyone who's done a tiny bit of research on this blood disorder will have heard about already are are Zinc (Solgar's Picolinate is good, found here on Amazon), Vitamin B6 and Magnesium, but there are other co-factors and nutrients that are important to supplement with too.

 This area of information really needs to be something that you validate with your own medical professional before taking action, but I will post below my current supplement protocol for managing Pyroluria with additional notes that are important if you are going to be using any of the same supplements.